tmkdev/oppdr/README.md

 Logs:
     I have a couple of sample logs, using a Macchina M2 with the Dual Can logger firmware.
 Log parser will also understand candump formats (great for pi's)
+    CANLOG_002 recorded with the Macchina M2 - Dual Can Logger.

 M2:
     Collection of arduino sketches for logging Can.
 Focused on GMLAN Global A collection.
 Adjust as needed.